 “Hmm…what ever could you possibly be referring to?”
 A twisted smile formed on his face.
 My anger, suddenly extinguished, gave way to crippling fear.
 I looked around and in the dark gloom of the auditorium I could see dim faces glaring at me.
 Bill knew.
 And so did everyone else.
 But I wouldn’t know for certain unless I confirmed it.
 Possessed by what I can only perceive as the submissive spirit of defeat, I spoke.
 “Say his name.”

 What happened after that point is almost entirely lost to my memory and thus lost to the written passages of time.
 I can only say with slight certainty that my life was thenceforth ruined, just as the life of that lumbering oaf was ruined by my vengeful hand.
-I recall only two horrific fragments of that awful afternoon in the auditorium following my bout of anger: the slimy name of my amber-covered nemesis leaving the lips of Bill Trapulyo, and the defeated oaf’s very face—bruised, broken, and horribly disfigured—turning to face me from the audience to bore holes in my soul as incongruous reality finally shattered around me.
+I recall only two horrific fragments of that awful afternoon in the auditorium following my bout of anger: the slimy name of my amber-covered nemesis leaving the lips of Bill Trapulyo, and the defeated oaf’s very face—bruised, broken, and horribly disfigured—turning to face me from the audience to bore holes in my soul as incongruous reality finally shattered, like shards of slate and amber, around me.